kdonnay/meltt/README.md

 # [5] "Side-Impact Collision"    "Liable Object Collisions"
 # [7] "Head-On Collision"
 ```
-Each variable records information on regarding the type of accident a little differently.
-A taxonomy seeks to generalize across each category by clarifying how each coding scheme maps onto the other.
+Each variable records information on the type of accident a little differently.
+The idea of introducing a taxonomy is then, as mentioned before, to generalize across each category by clarifying how each coding scheme maps onto the other.

 ```R
 crash_taxonomies$damage_tax